BenjaminCB/su/2_lecture/individual_exercises.md

 ## Section 3.6, exercise 4
 **What is a common event?**

 A common event is an event involving two or more objects.
-To take an example from the book, "The house looked nice after Bob painted it.".
+To take an example from the book:

+> The house looked nice after Bob painted it.

 There are two objects, the house and bob, and a common event painting it.

 ## Section 3.6, exercise 9
 **What are the basic criteria for selecting classes and events?**